 - Better threat insights: When working alongside a FedRAMP certified CSP, FSOs can benefit from service-side monitoring, making threats within or outside the cloud easier to identify.

-- Shared knowledge: Certified CSPs may serve multiple agencies at a time, giving them scope of experience which can surpass what any single client has ever encountered.
+- Shared knowledge: Certified CSPs may serve multiple agencies at a time, giving them a scope of experience which can surpass what any single client has ever encountered.

 MathCraft leads the way in promoting digital transformation throughout the country by delivering custom, FedRAMP-compliant cloud-based tools to FSOs across the federal government.
 The Access, ViSi, and Portal Commander platforms protect some of the nation’s most sensitive infrastructure, demonstrating MathCraft’s commitment to the highest standards of security and trust.